alovajs/alovajs.github.io/tutorial/client/strategy/use-request.md

 ### Set initial data

 `data` defaults to `undefined` before the request is successful, but sometimes we need data to have an initial value before the request is successful.
-For example, when requesting a list, it usually needs to be initialized to `[]`, otherwise it will cause an error when rendering the view because it cannot be looped.
+For example, when requesting a list, it usually needs to be initialized to `[]`, otherwise rendering the view will error because the value cannot be iterated.

 ```javascript
 const { data } = useRequest(todoListGetter, {